ronbravo/semantic-material/README.md

   - A fork of [Semantic UI](https://semantic-ui.com/) but tries to stay up to date
   - a wide variety of custom components built ontop of common components
   - interesting ideas around how to handle complex mobile scenarios (ex: tables)
-  - original inspiration around UCA method
+  - the original inspiration around UCA method
     - note that Semantic Material diverts from Semantic UI's method in that:
       - using short and concise text rather than full enlish phrases or senetences
+      - doing so should work nicely with UCA mehtod
       - tries to use atomic / utility / variant names only when needed as an exception
 - [UiKit](https://getuikit.com/)
   - minimalism, simplicty, and consistency